Planning to invest in the Philippine stock market?

 There are at least three (3) ways to profit in stock market investing.

-- The most common form of income is Capital Gains or Price Appreciation.
-This is simply the difference between the current price of a stock and the price you initially bought it.
+1. Capital Gains or Price Appreciation.
+This is the most common form of income which is simply the difference between the current price of a stock and the price you initially bought it.

 If, for example, you bought a PLDT (stock code: TEL) share for P1,500 last week and today, it is trading at P1,700, the price difference of P200 (that’s P1,700 minus P1,500) represents your capital gain from owning the PLDT stock.
 Capital gains are considered “paper losses” until you’ve sold the stock.
 Once sold, you get to realize and book “actual or real profits”.